KayaHalilibrahim/C_notes/README.md

-# C_notes
- This notes about C programing language
+# These notes are the notes I took while studying the C programming language.